chetmurthy/thrift-nicejson/README.md

   under the MIT license (included in the source).
 This thing is bloody lovely marvel.

-* And of course, there aare a bunch of GNU files, owned by their respective owners.
+* And of course, there are a bunch of GNU files, owned by their respective owners.